sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_13_Azure Monitor.md

        > Please leave the resources in this lab for the following labs on Azure Security Center and Azure Sentinel

 **Results**: In this lab, you learned how to monitor resources with Azure Monitor.
+Do not remove the resources from this lab as they are needed for both the Azure Security Center lab and the Azure Sentinel lab.